cfpb/capital-framework/docs/_includes/usage/cf-notifications/usage.md

         <ul class="m-list m-list__links">
             <li class="m-list_item">
                 <a class="m-list_link" href="/">
-                    This is a link below the message.
+                    This is a link below the message
                 </a>
             </li>
             <li class="m-list_item">
                 <a class="m-list_link" href="/">
-                    This is another link.
+                    This is another link
                 </a>
             </li>
          </ul>